sangharsh-nagarro/docker-advance-assignment/README.md

 #### Environment Variables

 The CD workflow uses the .env file located in your project directory on your local machine.
 Since the workflow runs on your local machine as a self-hosted runner, it has direct access to this file.
 But in a real production environment we should use some kind of secrets manager

-**Important**: Keep your .env file secure by not tracking it in git.
-Make sure it's listed in your .gitignore file.